syncfusion-content/xamarin-docs/Xamarin/ListView/Scrolling.md

  * If the [ScrollToRowIndex](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.LayoutBase.html#Syncfusion_ListView_XForms_LayoutBase_ScrollToRowIndex_System_Int32_Syncfusion_ListView_XForms_ScrollToPosition_System_Boolean_) method is called when loading the `SfListView`, set `disableAnimation` to `true` to scroll to the appropriate row index, or else view does not scrolled in Android.
  * If the `ScrollToRowIndex` method is applied to a particular item index while the item is in Grouping or AutoFit mode, the particular item will get displayed in view but not in the exact position when the [ScrollToPosition](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.ScrollToPosition.html) property is set as `MakeVisible` or `Center` for first time.
 * In UWP platform, when you hover and scroll the inner listview, the outer listview will not be scrolled by default.
 To overcome this, set the `InputTransparent` to `True` for the parent element loaded in the `ItemTemplate`.
 If you set InputTransparent, then the inner listview scroll will not work.
 This is the default behavior of the listview.
-* The programmatic scrolling is not supported when the query item size event is handled
+* The programmatic scrolling is not supported when the `QueryItemSize` event is handled

 ## Scrollbar visibility